The Cheeky Monkey Media Blog

 For example, based on the user persona research I completed when I first started at Cheeky Monkey Media, I discovered that most of our clients find us one or two ways:

 By doing a google search for Drupal Developers, Website Development, or something similar.

-By going to the Drupal Association, or similar page, and finding us on a list associated vendors.
+By going to the Drupal Association, or a similar page, and finding us on a list of associated vendors.

 The work, however, does not stop there.

 You will also want to consider how your clients found your competition.
 Perhaps they found them somewhere that you haven’t thought about taking advantage of.

 For example, the user research, I conducted told me that while prospective clients didn’t learn about our company in this way, many did research on website design and development prior to looking into a solutions provider.
 Where did they go for this information?
 Online articles.

 This tells me that if clients couldn’t find us through blog posts and informational articles, we were missing a huge opportunity to connect with our target audience and help them find the solution to their challenges.